notxcharles/CMP1902-Programming-Fundamentals/AssessmentItem2/Task2Requirements.md

 ADVANCED FEATURES:

-the player can select to play with four, five or six letter word player has the option of hard mode. the hard mode required players to include letters marked as * and + in subsequent guesses TODO: all of this
+the player can select to play with four, five or six letter word and the player has the option of hard mode. the hard mode requires players to include letters marked as * and + in subsequent guesses TODO: all of this

 the player has the option to use a hint once. this hint will provide a letter that is part of the answer but will not provide its location. the player loses one turn when using the hint TODO: all of this

 the player can ask for help with the vocabulary. this will provide all the words in the dictionary that satisfy the clues TODO: all of this